 - Draft an introduction paragraph for your press release that hooks readers in while also introducing them to what’s new or noteworthy about your story

-- Include quotes from experts on the topic of interest if possible- this will make it seem like more people agree with you than disagree with you when in fact, it may be just one person quoted, but they’re essential!
+- Include quotes from experts on the topic of interest if possible- this will make it seem like more people agree with you than disagree with you when it may be just one person quoted, but they’re essential!

 - Make sure all facts are backed up by credible sources-